United States Department of Agriculture South Building: History

 The architecture of the South Building is a stripped-down example of Classicism, with plain detailing that borrows from Classical form and proportion without using a great deal of expensive and time-consuming detail.
 The style became popular for government buildings until the advent of the Modern style in government architecture, reaching its apex at the Pentagon.
 In the case of the South Building, the lesser level of detail indicated its subordinate position vis-à-vis the Administration Building.
 The interior is based on a rigidly-enforced network of corridors; only the departmental auditorium and library deviate from the corridor grid.
 Interiors are even more plain than the exterior.

 The building is arranged in seven north–south wings, connected at the ends by the Headhouse (facing Independence Avenue) and Tailhouse (facing C Street).
 The 12th and 14th Street elevations were planned to be seen from the National Mall and so were sheathed in limestone.
 The C Street and Independence Avenue elevations, which are not visible from the National Mall, used brick as the primary material, with limestone and terra cotta detailing.
 The 14th Street elevation also features a monumental entrance with sixteen Corinthian columns.
 Elsewhere, relief panels between windows feature depictions of animals native to the United States by sculptor Edwin Morris.

 Since the relocation of laboratory space to the Beltsville Agricultural Research Center, the South Building has been occupied exclusively by offices.
+In February 2026, the USDA announced plans to relocate elsewhere and sell the building.